ArchiveBox/docs/Upgrading-or-Merging-Archives.md

 ## Upgrade your ArchiveBox collection to a new version

-*Note: It's recommended to only upgrade one major version at a time. e.g. if you're on `v0.4.14`, upgrade to `v0.4.2`, then to `v0.5.6` (the latest available minor version for each major version), then from there to `v0.6.3`, not straight from `v0.4.14` -> `v0.6.3`.
-You can specify exact versions with pip like so: `pip install archivebox==0.6.3` or with docker `docker pull archivebox/archivebox:0.6.3`.
-Upgrading directly across multiple major versions may work in some cases, but is not recommended for maximum data safety.*

 **✅ Upgrading checklist:**

 1. Find the version you want to upgrade to on https://github.com/ArchiveBox/ArchiveBox/releases